Fiserv/verifynow/docs/getting-started.md

 1. Open a web or desktop application of Postman.
 2. Create a new HTTP request.
-3. Set the API method to POST or PUT, as mentioned in the API document which you want to test
+3. Set the API method to POST or PUT, as mentioned in the API document which you want to test.
     <!-- theme: info -->
     > #### Note
     >